c-g-dev/heaps-prefab/README.md

 This is heavily inspired by [nayata's prefab system](https://github.com/nayata/prefab), which works great but still needs resources and scripts to be manually included in the base heaps projects.
 I will probably use an extended version of his prefab json schema.

+## Current Status
+All the macro stuff is implemented and working!
+Now to just actually create real Heaps objects from the prefab configs.

 ## What "Portable" Means
 By "portable," I mean getting a prefab up and running should ideally take just two steps:
 1. Drop the prefab into the `/res` folder.